 - Develop a custom script and leverage our API to move data from Docparser to your database

-Our three Options to Convert PDF Data to MySQL, Postgres or No-SQL databases such as MongoDB
+Our Three Options to Convert PDF Data to MySQL, Postgres or No-SQL databases such as MongoDB

-The first option requires the most manual intervention, but is quick to implement
+The first option requires the most manual intervention but is quick to implement

 For this option, you use Docparser to convert the PDF data to a CSV file which you can import via the admin interface of your database.
-For example, most admin interfaces for MySQL come with an upload function which you can use.
+For example, most admin interfaces for MySQL come with an upload function that you can use.

 While this does require manual intervention, it is a good way to move information from PDF documents to your MySQL database.
 All you need to do is to build a document parser for each document type you want to extract data from.

-In the next choice we use an integration platform to automatically move the PDF data to our Database
+In the next choice, we use an integration platform to automatically move the PDF data to our Database

 As soon as Docparser processes the incoming file, data posts to the integration platform you have identified for that parser.
-The information loads to your MySQL database through the integration partner of your choice which can be Zapier, Microsoft Flow, Stamplay or Workato at the moment of writing.
+The information loads to your MySQL database through the integration partner of your choice which can be Zapier, Microsoft Flow, or Workato at the moment of writing.